smart-data-models/dataModel.Environment/NightSkyQuality/doc/spec_JA.md

       x-ngsi:
         type: Property
     sigmaMagnitude:
-      description: 'Property.
-Unitless parameter, expressing the Standard Deviation corresponding to the measurement of sky magnitude.'
+      description: 'Unitless parameter, expressing the Standard Deviation corresponding to the measurement of sky magnitude'
       type: number
       x-ngsi:
         type: Property
     skyMagnitude:
-      description: 'Property.
-Unitless parameter: the measurement taken by the device, corresponding to the apparent magnitude of the night sky (that is, its brightness).'
+      description: 'Unitless parameter: the measurement taken by the device, corresponding to the apparent magnitude of the night sky (that is, its brightness)'
       type: number
       x-ngsi:
         type: Property
     skyTemperature:
-      description: 'Property.
-Direct measurement of the sky temperature, as taken by the device.
-Units:''degrees Celsius (C)'''
+      description: 'Direct measurement of the sky temperature, as taken by the device'
       type: number
       x-ngsi:
         type: Property
         units: degrees Celsius (C)
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property